shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Companies page and already has an existing list of internships of a company <br/>
+Precondition: User is on the Companies tab and already has an existing list of internships in a company <br/>
 Guarantees: Editing of internship is successful

 1. User requests to edit the details of an internship and inputs the index and details.